amuzil/skillapi/README.md

-# Magus's Skill API
+# Magus's Skills API
-Temporary code storage for the skill part of Magus.
+Temporary code storage for the skills API part of Magus.